mitdbg/datascienceclass/spring_2022/lab_2/README.md

 ## Examples

 A few examples to give you a flavor of the tools and what one can do with them.
+Make sure that you go through them, since some of the idioms used will be helpful for the questions that follow.

-1. Perform the equivalent of Wrangler's _wrap_ on `labor.csv` (*i.e.,* merge consecutive groups of lines referring to the same record)
+1. Merge consecutive groups of lines referring to the same record on `labor.csv` (a process sometimes called a *wrap*).

+   We keep a "running record" in `combined`, which we print and re-intialize each time we encounter a line starting with `Series Id:`.
+For all other lines, we simply append them (after a comma separator) to `combined`.
+Finally, we make sure to print the last running record before returning.

 ```bash
 $ cat data/labor.csv \
   | awk \